- Similar power levels to iPhone 6S, meaning speedy app opening

 - Works very fluidly under the finger

-- Fingerprint scanner is slower than current models, but not hugely noticeable
+- Fingerprint scanner is slower than newer models, but not hugely noticeable

 Are you wondering how impressive the iPhone SE is under the finger?
 Well, the answer is simple: very good indeed.
-There are a number of factors at work here, from the fact it shares an A9 chipset with the latest iPhones to the doubling of the RAM seen in the iPhone 5S - everything is much faster than expected.
+There are a number of factors at work here, from the fact it shares an A9 chipset with flagship iPhones from the period to the doubling of the RAM seen in the iPhone 5S - everything is much faster than expected.

 The graphical upgrade is probably the most marked improvement - it's a six-core chip that dwarfs the power of the iPhone 5S and even the iPhone 6, making me wonder why anyone would buy 2014's iPhone other than wanting the larger screen at a lower price.

 GeekBench 3 benchmarking offers some interesting stats: the iPhone SE matches the 6S duo almost perfectly, and slightly outdoes them, in fact.
 The result of 4,438 is a shade ahead of 2015's flagships, likely to do with having to power fewer pixels, and is almost twice as good as the performance from the iPhone 6 - this really is an impressive amount of power for the small phone.

 The other performance indicators - movies, gaming and audio output - have all been covered in the section above, and while the screen does mar the film-watching experience somewhat, the sheer quality of the images whether from the camera or on the display is impressive.

 If you're wondering how much storage you've got to play with here, the good news is that it's raised up to 32GB minimum, with a 128GB highest-capacity option at the top end.

 It's much better than the original 16GB option - with the operating system on board too, it gives more space to use.